glotzerlab/signac-docs/docs/source/flow-project.rst

     for i in range(10):
         project.open_job({"a": i}).init()

-A very simple *operation*, which creates a file called ``hello.txt`` within a job's workspace directory, could be implemented like this:
+A very simple *operation*, which creates a file called ``hello.txt`` within the :term:`job directory`, could be implemented like this:

 .. code-block:: python